-YAP is open Monday – Friday, 3 PM – 6 PM
+When operations return to in person studio learning we will again be open Monday – Friday, 3 PM – 6 PM

 Fall/Winter (September – December). – Winter/Spring (January – June).

-Download the YAP application or register online.
+Download the YAP General application

 A desire to learn, a strong sense of personal responsibility, and a commitment to completing the program are a must.
 All skill levels accepted.
 No prior artistic training is necessary.

 $30 per semester* to cover the cost of materials and supplies.*Young artists who are covered by Health Partners Plans will have the fee waived

 The Youth Artist Program operates on a track system.
 A track is a personalized program developed for each student based on their skill level.